 \subsection{Particle displacement distributions}

 For the hard-wall infinite horizon Lorentz gas, it has been shown~\cite{bleher1992} that the distribution of the displacement vector~$\vect{r}(t)$, scaled with $ \sqrt{t\ln t}$, approaches a normal distribution.
 However, this limit is numerically unattainable because of weak convergence.~\cite{bleher1992,szasz2007,Dmitrii2009}.
-This result differs from the finite horizon Lorentz gas, where the required scaling factor is directly proportional to time ($\propto t$).
+This result differs from the finite horizon Lorentz gas, where the required scaling factor is proportional to the square root of time ($\propto \sqrt{t}$).
 Recently, analytical results based on a Lévy walk formalism have been presented for the infinite-horizon square Lorentz gas~\cite{zarfaty,zarfaty2}.
 This approach converges quickly, making it numerically feasible to verify.
-In this context, we therefore compare the displacement vector distributions from our soft-wall simulations to the hard-wall results presented by Zarfaty, et al.~\cite{zarfaty}, revealing that the soft-wall system exhibits rich dynamics not found in the infinite-horizon hard Lorentz gas.
+In this context, we therefore compare the displacement vector distributions from our soft-wall simulations to the hard-wall results presented by Zarfaty et al.~\cite{zarfaty}.

 Figure~\ref{fig:dist3d} shows particle distributions at~$t = \num{10000}$.
 We simulated $N = \num[print-unity-mantissa=false]{e6}$ trajectories starting from the center of the unit cell with initial propagation angles between zero and 45 degrees.
 Owing to the square symmetry, these results cover the entire unit cell through rotation and mirroring.
 We have selected the parameter values of $\sigma$ and $w$ to enable a direct comparison with Ref.~\cite{zarfaty}.